elastiflow/pipelines/README.md

 // exProcess is a generic user defined pipelines.Pipeline function comprised of pipe.Pipe stages that will run in a pipelines.Pipeline. func exProcess[T any](p pipe.Pipe[T], params *pipe.Params) pipe.Pipe[T] {
-	return p.OrDone(    // OrDone will stop the pipeline if the input channel is closed. nil,
+	return p.OrDone(    // pipe.Pipe.OrDone will stop the pipeline if the input channel is closed. nil,
-	).FanOut(   // FanOut will run subsequent pipe.Pipe stages in parallel. params,
+	).FanOut(   // pipe.Pipe.FanOut will run subsequent pipe.Pipe stages in parallel. params,
-	).Run(      // Run will execute the registered pipe function: squareOdds.
+	).Run(      // pipe.Pipe.Run will execute the registered pipe.Pipe process: "squareOdds".
 		"squareOdds",
 		nil,
-	)
-}
+	)           // pipe.Pipe.Out automatically FanIns to a single output channel if needed }

 func main() {